Tree City USA Community

 Tree City USA Standards

 - Observe Arbor Day locally with a program in the spring of each year and declare an official proclamation.
 Click here to see this year's Arbor Day celebration

 - Adoption of a Street Tree Ordinance in 1973, legally protecting trees in the public rights-of-way

 - Spend $2 annually for every citizen of Perrysburg on our Community Forestry Program

 - Establishment of the Perrysburg Street Tree Commission in 1973 to develop and administer the forestry program

-The Street Tree Commission was established in conjunction with the Ordinance 1024 of the City of Perrysburg Codified Ordinances, for the purpose of advising the City Council and the Mayor on any program or legislation regarding plants in public ways.
-The eight members of the Commission include the Director of Public Service, the Operations Manager of Public Service, the Planning and Zoning Administrator and five citizen members, one of which is a certified/licensed arborist appointed by the Mayor.
-The Commission is charged with the education of the public regarding the selection, planting and care of trees.
+The Street Tree Commission was established in conjunction with the Ordinance 1024 of the City of Perrysburg Codified Ordinances for the purpose of advising City Council and the Mayor on any program or legislation regarding plants in public ways.
+The eight members of the Commission include the Director of Public Service, the Operations Manager of Public Service, the Planning and Zoning Administrator, and five citizen members, one of which is a certified/licensed arborist appointed by the Mayor.
+The Commission is charged with the education of the public regarding the selection, planting, and care of trees.